 Q1.
 What type of project learning method does the GPPS constitute?

 I believe that the project learning method in this case comes from the new roles dedicated to project management such as regional engineering managers who collect learning from projects and other relevant knowledge and distributes this in their networks around the globe.

 Q2.
 Is the knowledge management method handed well?
 Give the reasons for your answer.

 A perfect knowledge management program will increase productivity and product and service quality.
 Also a successful knowledge of a management program will consider more than just technology.
 Hence, in this case to handle knowledge management perfectly we should consider:

 - Representing individuals to increase their ability within the organization to influence others with their knowledge.

 - Processes should involve established best practices for efficient and accurate management of knowledge.

 - Technology must address how to choose and utilize tools to enable knowledge management..

 I believe that KM is not handled perfectly in this case.
-Because when implementing knowledge management cultural changes is involved in the way that employees will perceive and share the knowledge they develop or possess.
+Because when implementing knowledge management cultural changes are involved in the way that employees will perceive and share the knowledge they develop or possess.
 A main cultural obstacle that can stand in the way is that companies reward individual performance.
-Thus, these practices will promote the (knowledge is power) approach that contradicts the desired knowledge sharing and driven culture approach.
+Thus, these practices will promote the (knowledge is power) an approach that contradicts the desired knowledge sharing and driven culture approach.

 Q3.
-What barriers needed to overcome ?
+What barriers needed to overcome?